-Does this sound familiar to you?
-It should, for this has been the standard interpretation for most of church history.
-But there are two fatal flaws with this conclusion.
+This has been the standard interpretation for most of church history.
+But there are two flaws with this interpretation.
 First, it assumes that Jesus was exaggerating and Jesus never exaggerated.
-Preachers sometimes exaggerate to make a point but Jesus always meant what He said and said what He meant.
+Preachers sometimes exaggerate but Jesus always meant what he said and said what he meant.
 He is Truth personified.
-It is inconceivable that He would play with words for the crude purpose of ramming home a lesson.
-When Jesus spoke in parables He did so to conceal truths, not to stretch them (Mt 13:13).
-In any case, the passage above is not part of a parable.
-The context is the Sermon on the Mount and Jesus has just been speaking about anger and lust.
-His language is plain because the issues are serious.
-There is nothing metaphorical about His choice of words.
+It is inconceivable that he would play with words for the crude purpose of ramming home a lesson.

 The second flaw with this interpretation is that it suggests we can do stuff to save ourselves from hell.
-Maybe we don’t have to self-amputate, but we can do things like confess, abstain, renounce and what have you.
+Maybe we don’t have to self-amputate, but we can do things like confess, abstain, renounce and so forth.
 There’s nothing wrong with these things; the error comes in thinking we can save ourselves by doing them.
-No doubt it is better to enter eternal life handicapped than for your whole body to go to hell.
-But it does not follow that you can do things to earn eternal life.
+There is nothing you can do to earn eternal life.

 Was Jesus speaking literally?

-Most people think Jesus was speaking figuratively because they cannot conceive for a second that He meant what He said.
-But what if He did?
-Does it then follow that He actually wants us to chop off our hands?
+Most people think Jesus was speaking figuratively because they cannot conceive for a second that he meant what he said.
+But what if he did?
+Does it follow that he actually wants us to chop off our hands?
 Of course not!
 We are sanctified by the blood of the Lamb, not our severed limbs (Heb 10:29).
-Self-mutilation does nothing to deal with sin for sin is conceived in the heart not the hand (Mt 5:28).
+Self-mutilation does nothing to deal with sin for sin is conceived in the heart not the hand (Matt 5:28).
 Besides, if you chop one hand off you’re left with another.
 You can still sin!

 Why preach the law?

 The law is not a standard to live up to, but a mirror that reveals our faults.
-The law was not given to help you overcome sin, but to help sin overcome you (Rms 7:8-9).
+The law was not given to help you overcome sin, but to help sin overcome you (Rom 7:8-9).
 In the Sermon on the Mount Jesus was preaching to people who thought they would be judged righteous if they kept the law.
 But instead of being silenced by their inability to do so, they had watered it down making it easier to keep.
-In Matthew 23 Jesus gives some specific examples of how the Pharisees had diluted the law, but in Matthew 5 He sets about raising the standard of the law to its proper level.
-In other words, He was polishing the mirror.
+Jesus’ response was to polish the mirror.

 Why did Jesus do this?
 Why did our gracious king spend so much time preaching the law?
 Because some people will never appreciate the good news until they’ve heard the bad news, which is this: